andremano/ladm_classroom/README.md

-# ladm_classroom
+# LADM in the classroom
- Datasets for teaching the Land Administration Domain Model (LADM(
+ Datasets for teaching the Land Administration Domain Model (LADM)